dasalgadoc/testing-in-java/README.md

 If you know how to do it, please let me know and PR me.

+Launch the server before to execute the acceptance test.

 ## 📚 Project description

 This project is a simple example of how to use the following test techniques: